 Plus, competition is fierce, so you can be sure you won’t leave here disappointed.

-There are so many delicious smells and enticing sights to take in that it can be completely overwhelming for a newcomer, particularly a greedy one with a fear of missing out on the best stalls through ignorance.
-We were lucky enough to be staying just round the corner from the Borough Market so had plenty of opportunity to make a few return visits and check out where all the best stalls were.
-Here we highlight what we found to be the best food on offer at the Borough Market:
+There are so many delicious smells and enticing sights to take in that it can be completely overwhelming for a newcomer, particularly if like me you suffer from a fear of missing out on the best Borough Market stalls.

 Chorizo Sandwich at Brindisa